openvinotoolkit/open_model_zoo/demos/speech_recognition_deepspeech_demo/python/README.md

 The application has two modes:

- * *Offline mode* (default).
-Audio data is fed in 10 second chunks into a pipeline of: computing audio features, running a neural network to get per-frame character probabilities, and CTC decoding.
+ * *Normal mode* (default).
+Audio data is streamed in 10 second chunks into a streaming pipeline of: computation of audio features, running a neural network to get per-frame character probabilities, and CTC decoding.
 After processing the whole file, the demo prints the decoded text and the time spent.

- * In *online mode* the app simulates speech recognition of live recording by feeding audio data from input file and displaying the current partial result in a creeping line in console output.
+ * In *simulated real-time mode* the app simulates speech recognition of live recording by feeding audio data from input file and displaying the current partial result in a creeping line in console output.
 Data is fed at real-time speed by introducing the necessary delays.
-Audio data is fed in 0.32 sec chunks (size is controlled by `--block-size` option) into the same pipeline.
+Audio data is fed in 0.32 sec chunks (size is controlled by `--block-size` option) into the same streaming pipeline.
 In this mode the pipeline provides updated recognition result after each data chunk.

 ## Preparing to Run